danielnguy3n/qtube/README.md

 - **Google APIs**:
   - YouTube Data API v3 for video details and search.
   - OAuth2 for authentication and access token management.

+## Testing
+QTube uses sensitive scopes from the Google and YouTube APIs (e.g. for accessing user data and managing YouTube content).
+It has not yet been submitted for OAuth verification, which means users cannot sign in with their own Google accounts at this stage.

+For testing purposes, only whitelisted test accounts can authenticate and use the full functionality of the app.
+If you're reviewing or testing the project, please use the test credentials provided or contact the developer for access.

+Steps to sign in
+- Click "Sign in with Google" on the homepage.
+- When prompted, select "Use another account".
+- Enter the following test credentials:
+  Email: qtube.testing@gmail.com
+  Password: qtube123testing!
+- Proceed through any additional prompts to complete the sign-in process.